-Much to the collective relief of aspiring Best Actor Oscar nominees everywhere, Daniel Day-Lewis is preparing to mothball his movie career.
+Much to the collective relief of aspiring Best Actor Oscar nominees everywhere, Daniel Day-Lewis has mothballed his movie career.

-The 55-year-old made history last night (Feb.
-24) by winning a third Best Actor Oscar for his dramatic lead role in Steven Spielberg's "Lincoln."
+The actor made history in 2013 by winning a third Best Actor Oscar for his dramatic lead role in Steven Spielberg's "Lincoln."

-, it could be a while before we see Day-Lewis' talents play out again on the silver screen.
-He's reportedly told friends that he will take a five-year sabbatical from filming to spend time with his family and enjoy life on his 50-acre farm in Co Wicklow, south of Dublin.
-The paper also quoted sources as saying the star is interested in learning "rural skills" such as stonemasonry.
+He made more headlines a short time later when he reportedly told friends that he would take a five-year sabbatical from filming to spend time with his family and enjoy life on his 50-acre farm in Co Wicklow, south of Dublin.
+At the time, he was quoted as saying that he was interested in learning "rural skills" such as stonemasonry.

 As for his rural lifestyle, far away from the glitz and lights of Hollywood — that too offers solace to help shape future roles.